 Credit allocation across client sites

 The Agency plan comes with one shared credit pool.
-You decide how to split it across your clients' sites.
+Decide how to split it across your clients' sites.

 - Go to app.ttswp.com/agency.